Morse code mnemonics

 Morse code mnemonics are systems to represent the sound of Morse characters in a way intended to be easy to remember.
 Since every one of these mnemonics requires a two-step mental translation between sound and character, none of these systems are useful for using manual Morse at practical speeds.
 Amateur radio clubs can provide resources to learn Morse code.

 Cross-linguistic

 Visual mnemonic

 Visual mnemonic charts have been devised over the ages.
 Baden-Powell included one in the Girl Guides handbook in 1918.

 Here is a more up-to-date version, ca. 1988:

+Morse Map

+This visual map of Dits an Dahs is arranged from top to bottom by character length (e.g. first layer is just one sound — a dit or a dah for E or T, the second layer contains letters formed by two sounds, the third layer by three sounds, etc.) Dits to the Left and Dahs to the right.